Stand Out With an Undergraduate Degree From Webster

 Alumni from our Global Campuses

-Become an Adaptable Journalist with a Webster Degree in Journalism
+Become an Adaptable Journalist through Webster University

 As social media, online and traditional journalism continue to evolve in today’s technological society, journalists who can adapt to the rapid shifts in reporting are in higher demand than ever.
 When you earn a Bachelor of Arts in Journalism from Webster University, you’ll be prepared to seize today’s journalism jobs and create opportunities in an ever-evolving field.